farthestmage/Accunox-Task/Task-1/Q-1/README.md

     print("[View] Question created — returning response now!")
 ```
 but instead it waited and executed it after that function was executed
+## Do django signals run in the same thread as the caller?
+As they run Synchronously we can tell even by calling the signals we se it runs in a single thread by checking the thread_id